-Specialized Training for Medical Technologists
+Specialized Training for Medical Laboratory Scientists

-Lexington Medical Center’s School of Medical Technology was founded to provide superior education to future medical technologists.
+Lexington Medical Center’s School of Medical Technology was founded to provide superior education to future medical laboratory scientists.
 The program integrates theoretical concepts with clinical experiences in a comprehensive curriculum developed to meet the highest standards.
 Students learn critical skills, attain knowledge, and utilize technology that, together, enhance their professional role and leadership position.

-What do medical technologists do?
+What do Medical Laboratory Scientists do?

 Where do they work?

 Careers in clinical laboratory science are available in hospital laboratories, forensic laboratories, reference laboratories, molecular diagnostics, veterinary offices, physician offices, management, pharmaceutical industry, medical sales, and educational or research institutions.